theobio/p5-Bio-SeqWare-Config/README.md

 alphabetical order.
 These are the novel keys and can not be validated.
 They are included to allow for extension or shared use of this settings file parser.

+# INTERNAL METHODS

+NOTE: These are methods are for _internal use only_.
+They are documented here mainly due to the effort needed to separate user and developer documentation.
+Pay no attention to code behind the curtain; these are not the methods you are looking for.
+If you use these function _you are doing something wrong._

 ## \_errorIfUndefined

 Takes a value as a parameter.
 Returns an error message if the tested value